 The old guy was parking his car when he was about to hit me.
 With all my anger I shouted “@!*?” to him and he was kind enough to stop, get out of his car and apologize for that.

 Then I met him again inside, five minutes later, he smiled, came to me and apologized again.
-That was the networking_professionalstime I learned that he was the CEO of one of the major companies in the event.
+That was the time I learned that he was the CEO of one of the major companies in the event.

 Lesson 1 : Never underestimate who and where you will meet during the events.
 The guy who is right next to you in the rest room could be a very important contact for you.
 So be professional, kind and aware everywhere.